nadakamel/github-repositories/README.md

 # Public GitHub Repositories
 Using this [Endpoint](https://api.github.com/repositories) to retrieve public GitHub repositories with search feature.
 When any repository is clicked, it opens a screen with more details about the repository.

-- Each list item shows the following:
-   - Repository name
-   - Repository owner name
-   - Avatar (Image) of the repository owner
-   - Creation date

-- Search for repositories matching at least 2 characters in the repo name.

-- Each repository details shows the following:
-   - Repo Github URL
-   - Repo Description
-   - Number of branches (showing branches names)
-   - Number of commits
-   - Number of tags
-   - Number of contributors (showing their name and avatar)

 ## Base Tooling
 - `ObjectMapper` to convert the model class objects to and from JSON.
 - `Realm` for data offline caching (needed for pagination).